-Figure 22: Harmonisation of the BC-platform establishment in the market-based allocation process
+Figure 22: Harmonisation of the BC platform establishment in the market-based allocation process

-All TSOs define the general understanding of the forecast process and the forecast validation process for all BC-platforms.
+All TSOs define the general understanding of the forecast process and the forecast validation process for all BC platforms.
 In contrast to the CZCAOF software, these two processes cannot be further detailed as a set of requirements as regional differences have already shown in the past that a particular forecasting technique better meets the requirements of one region whereas another is more convenient in another region.
-Consequently, All TSOs can define main boundaries (upper and lower limits) and harmonise tools for the forecast process and forecast validation process but leave the detailed preparation of the forecast process and the forecast validation process for the Application TSOs of each BC-platform.
+Consequently, All TSOs can define main boundaries (upper and lower limits) and harmonise tools for the forecast process and forecast validation process but leave the detailed preparation of the forecast process and the forecast validation process for the Application TSOs of each BC platform.

-The BC-platform Harmonisation guarantees a fully harmonised technical implementation and operation of all functionalities and processes per BC-platform.
-Application TSOs of each BC-platform need to fully respect the requirements for the CZCAOF, the forecast process and the forecast validation process as provided in the Harmonised Methodology and this Explanatory Document and the derived set of requirements.
-Application TSOs of each BC-platform apply the CZCAOF software jointly developed by All TSOs for the CZC split.
+The BC platform Harmonisation guarantees a fully harmonised technical implementation and operation of all functionalities and processes per BC platform.
+Application TSOs of each BC platform need to fully respect the requirements for the CZCAOF, the forecast process and the forecast validation process as provided in the HCZCAM and this Explanatory Document and the derived set of requirements.
+Application TSOs of each BC platform apply the CZCAOF software jointly developed by All TSOs for the CZC split.

-Application TSOs of one BC-platform may adopt the inputs to the CZCAOF and the forecast as well as technically develop and implement their forecast process and their forecast validation process jointly while taking into account the freedom for their own specificities.
-Application TSOs of one BC-platform may operate the CZCAOF and the forecast process by applying measures which best reflect their regional situation.
+Application TSOs of one BC platform may adopt the inputs to the CZCAOF and the forecast as well as technically develop and implement their forecast process and their forecast validation process jointly while taking into account the freedom for their own specificities.
+Application TSOs of one BC platform may operate the CZCAOF and the forecast process by applying measures which best reflect their regional situation.

 Organisation of the co-operation of Application TSOs in a market-based allocation process